IS YOUR CHILD MOUTH-BREATHING?

 Children need proper rest to be healthy and to be attentive at school.
 Mouth-breathing or other forms of sleep-disordered breathing prevents restorative sleep.
 Lack of restorative sleep makes children susceptible to psychological and physical problems.

 If your child is experiencing any of these symptoms, contact our office to schedule an appointment.
-We serve patients in Granger, Indiana, and the surrounding areas.
+We serve patients in Delaware, and the surrounding areas.